Richard Ong: Goldman Sachs

-Hopu Fund
+Hopu Investment Management

 In January 2008, Ong resigned from his position at GS, ending a fifteen-year tenure there; his departure was seen as a major blow to the firm.
 He stated that he planned to return to Malaysia to spend time with his family and work in his family business.
-It soon emerged that he would be joining fellow former GS executive Fang Fenglei at the Hopu Fund, a new China private equity fund established by Fang.
+It soon emerged that he would be joining fellow former GS executive Fang Fenglei at Hopu Investment Management, a new China private equity fund established by Fang.
 Goldman planned to invest roughly US$300 million of their own money in the new fund, while Temasek would provide another US$1 billion.
 The total size of the fund was planned at US$2 billion; interest from potential investors far exceeded that amount, according to unnamed sources.
 In 2010 the fund began winding down when it announced that Hopu Investment Management would not be raising a second fund.

 RRJ Capital

 RRJ Capital, a private equity firm based in Hong Kong and Singapore, was founded in March 2011 by Ong.